"Not with YOU..."

-They made it to my suite.
-They had told me they wanted my advice about a new business project.
+They arrived in my suite on the French Riviera.
+They had told me they wanted my "advice about a new business project."

 I like all of these people.
 They simply didn't understand that pitching someone in their hotel suite

 under a disguised pretense is not how you run a real business or a relationship or anything that matters in life.

 I hate saying, "no," but I have to as much as anyone, especially when the request is potentially harmful to me, my business, people I love.

 They left very disappointed and after the door closed, I imagine they expressed very few positive feelings about ME as they found their way to the lobby and out the door to their car.

 They had been rejected.
-It's hard to express anything but anger when it happens right next to another person.
+It's hard to express anything but disappointment, sadness or anger when it happens right next to another person.
 This wasn't ONE ON ONE.
 This was FOUR PEOPLE who are believers in THEIR COMPANY AS WELL AS KEVIN HOGAN.

 Face to face rejection is one of the most difficult of life experiences.

-One of the reasons Internet Marketing is so popular is that rejection just doesn't hurt in Cyberspace like it does face to face.
+One of the reasons online business is so popular is that rejection just doesn't hurt in cyberspace like it does face to face.

-Responding to the pain of rejection is as natural to us as responding to the pain of a cut or burn.
+Reacting to the cutting pain of rejection is as natural as responding to the pain of a cut or burn.

 The brain registers both rejection and "physical pain," in pretty much the same way, with one exception.
 Personal rejection includes all levels of pain, emotional, social, physical.
 Physical pain is generally not personal, about the person or their IDENTITY.
 The duration of rejection can be almost never ending where physical pain tends to heal pretty quickly.

 Now, stop and think for a second: